ZeeCoder/container-query/README.md

     - A container should not use container units for properties that would affect its width / height.
 These situations are not currently handled, so try to avoid them.

+##
+- To avoid circular deps, use overflow: hidden and avoid using container units on defined containers
+- Use native CSS techniques to achieve your goal whenever possible (css grid, flexbox)